MarkTension/portfolio_react_spruce/src/markdowns/18_a-more-authentic-internet-and-my-walk-walk-app.md

 Utility mixed with artistic taste is actually a very interesting thing in my opinion: Sparking some joy in mundane daily life things.

 The new web will have to over-compensate for all the middle of the road, formulaic stuff out there.
 I believe people will increasingly care more about authenticity, an artisinal/hand-made feeling, novelty, and the sense that you're entering someone's world when you enter a webpage or app.
+I made the website version of this argument in [more raw websites, please](/blog/more-raw-websites-please).

 As a sidenote: the narrative of AI taking the artistic stuff away from creatives is not entirely true in this case, because it gives creative-minded people a new medium as well.